 The average homeowner may not know what a lawn mower clutch is, let alone how it works.
 But, the truth of the matter is that these clutches are very important and can be one of the most expensive parts of your lawn mower.

-An electric lawn mower clutch, also referred to as power take-off (PTO) clutch, sends power to the blades of the mower.
+An electric lawn mower clutch also referred to as a power take-off (PTO) clutch, sends power to the blades of the mower.
 The electromagnetic apparatus acts as a brake to slow down the blades when the clutch is disengaged.

 The clutch is a vital part of the functionality of the lawn mower.
 This article will explain what the clutch is, how it works, and how you can make sure yours is running at the best quality.